Drawbotics/louki/README.md

 }
 ```
 The key defines the actual translation key, and the value specifies the folder where the tool will look for the child keys.
 This is done so that one can name a folder differently from the actual key name.
 The index file in the `marketing` folder contains the keys found under the `marketing` key in the large file above.

+The general consensus is that:
+- Any keys shared between folders (somewhat categories) should go in the `index.yml` at the root of each folder
+- Keys shared between between elements (e.g. the different files within a folder without `manifest.json`) should go in the `index.yml` at the root of that folder. `topics/marketing/index.yml` in the example above for keys shared between `newsletters` and `website`
+- Keys only used in a particular element should live within that file and are not used anywhere else; `newsletter.yml` or `website.yml` in the example above

 You may follow this example as a template for your own project.
 [Here](/examples) you can see the full example above with the folders and compiled file.